 KOSÉ Corporation undertakes to verify the status of its suppliers.
-For example, we ask our primary suppliers with a transaction value of a certain amount or more to complete a Self-Assessment Questionnaire (hereinafter referred to as SAQ) using the CSR Procurement Self-Assessment Questionnaire of the United Nations Global Compact Network Japan (GCNJ) every year.
+For example, we ask our primary suppliers with a transaction value of a certain amount or more, to complete a Self-Assessment Questionnaire (hereinafter referred to as SAQ) using the CSR Procurement Self-Assessment Questionnaire of the United Nations Global Compact Network Japan (GCNJ) every year.
 Scores of 70% or above are categorized as Level 3, the highest of all the three scoring levels; scores of 50% or above but lower than 70% are Level 2; and scores of lower than 50% are Level 1.
 For suppliers with low scores, their SAQ response results are reviewed in detail by both sides, and requests for improvements are made as necessary.
 In particular, for suppliers with low scores in human rights and labor issues and environmental impacts, we provide advice on setting targets to be achieved through meetings during onsite inspections and other occasions, and ask for reports on the results of the actions they have taken.

-In fiscal 2022, as in the previous year, we conducted an SAQ survey of 157 suppliers regarding overall ESG issues, including human rights and labor.
-Following close examination of the responses regarding human rights and labor issues that we received from the 42 companies of Levels 1 and 2 (representing 26.7% of all the companies surveyed), we conducted on-site interviews, face-to-face and web interviews, as well as e-mail confirmations with 28 companies (representing 66.7% of all the companies of Levels 1 and 2), according to their scoring status.
+In fiscal 2023, as in the previous year, we conducted an SAQ survey of 161 suppliers regarding overall ESG issues, including human rights and labor.
+Following close examination of the responses regarding human rights and labor issues that we received from the 36 companies of Levels 1 and 2 (representing 23.0% of all the companies surveyed).

-In fiscal 2022, we visited oil palm plantations in Malaysia and had discussions with the Malaysian government, palm oil production companies, and growers (small-scale farmers).
-Through these activities we have ascertained that, as of the end of December 2022, there are no particular CSR procurement risks, including slavery and human trafficking, with any of our primary suppliers.
+In fiscal 2023, we visited oil palm plantations in Malaysia and had discussions with the Malaysian NGO, palm oil production companies, and palm oil growers (small-scale farmers).
+Through these activities we have ascertained that, as of the end of December 2023, there are no particular CSR procurement risks, including slavery and human trafficking, with any of our primary suppliers.

-The KOSÉ Sustainability Plan sets a target to achieve "100% responsible palm oil procurement" by 2030, and our actual procurement performance of KOSÉ Corporation and Albion Inc. in fiscal 2022 was 20.7%, including procurement of certified raw materials and purchase of RSPO credits under the Book and Claim system.
+The KOSÉ Sustainability Plan sets a target to achieve "100% responsible palm oil procurement" by 2030, and our actual procurement performance of KOSÉ Corporation and Albion Inc. in fiscal 2023 was 30.2 %, including procurement of certified raw materials and purchase of RSPO credits under the Book and Claim system.